r-chitturi/r-chitturi.github.io/proj6/index.md

 \min_v \sum_{i \in S, j \in N_i \cap S} (v_i - v_j - s_i + s_j)^2 + \sum_{i \in S, j \in N_i \cap \bar{S}} (v_i - t_j - s_i + s_j)^2
 $$

 I first initialized my sparse matrix `A` to have size `num_pixels x num_pixels` since this was more effective than appending to A each time there was a new constraint. `b` started off as a list of zeros of length `num_pixels`.
 I iterated through all pixels in my source image and checked if the mask was true (within the blending region).
 If so, then I iterated through the 4 neighboring pixels.
 If the neighbor was a valid pixel in the source image and was in the mask/within the blending region, then I set the corresponding element in `A` to `-1`.
 If the neighbor valid but not in the blending region, then I add its value from the target image to `b`.
 After going through the neighbors, I add the source pixel's value and scale it by the number of valid neighbors we found (i.e. within bounds) to `b`.
 Then, I subtract the source pixel values of all the valid neighbors from `b`.
 If the pixel is outside the blending region, then we constrain it to the target image's pixel value and add that to `A`.
-We correspondingly at the difference between the target and source values to `b`.
+We correspondingly add the difference between the target and source values to `b`.
 Finally, we can solve `Ax = b` similarly to the toy problem and reshape the solution into the source image.
 Then, we iterate over a copy of the target image and replace the pixels in the blending region with our least squares solution.
 Here are the results of the 3 images above but with this blending method.

 | Penguin and Hike | Mars and Sky | Dog and Field |
 | :----: | :----: | :----: |
 | <img src="media/out_gradient/penguin_hike_poisson_blend.jpg"/> | <img src="media/out_gradient/mars_night_poisson_blend.jpg"/> | <img src="media/out_gradient/dog_field_poisson_blend.jpg"/> |

 The images are blended a lot better.
 We can no longer see a direct line where the mask ends; instead, the images look pretty well integrated into the background.
+The source image's colors have changed slightly since we are trying to minimize gradient differences between the two images, and the intensity range of the blended region may have contributed to this as well.

 ## Bells and Whistles - Mixed Gradients